Draktir/Boxel-client/README.md

 Usage
 ------------
-In order to subscribe to streams and request renders of websites and images, you'll need to a boxel server to communicate with.
+In order to subscribe to streams and request renders of websites and images, you'll need a boxel server to communicate with.

 You can install and run boxel by following the instructions [here](https://github.com/verizoncract/boxel).